markrebec/zuul/README.md

 Authorization roles are the roles that can be assigned to the subject mentioned above, and then used to allow or deny access to various resources.
 Zuul requires at least one role model.
 The default model is `Role`.

 **Authorization Permissions**
 Authorization permissions are optional, and allow finer grained control over which subjects have access to which resources.
-Permissions can be assigned to roles (which are in turn assigned to subjects), or they can be assigned directly to subjects themselves, and they require that the model be setup in order to be used by roles or subjects.
-The default model is `Permission`.
+Permissions can be assigned to roles (which are in turn assigned to subjects), or they can be assigned directly to subjects themselves.
+They require that the model be setup in order to be used by roles or subjects, and the default model is `Permission`.

 **Authorization Resources (Contexts)**
 Authorization resources, or contexts, behave as both the resources that are being accessed by a subject, as well as (optionally) a context within which roles or permissions can be created and assigned.
 When combined with Zuul's "context chain," this allows you to define or assign roles for specific models or even specific instances of those models.
 No setup is required to use a model as a resource or context, but there is some optional configuration that provides the model directly with methods to authorize against roles and permissions.
 Resource/context models are not required, and there are no configured defaults.